John-Kingham/random-old-books/README.md

 - Homepage
   - Navigation: All links working
+  - Why Random: Contact Details link works
   - Footer: Social media links open correctly in new tabs
 - Form Success page
   - Navigation: All links working
   - Thank-you section: Button works
-  - Footer: Social media links open correctly in new tabs and the newsletter subscription button correctly opens a modal
+  - Footer: Social media links open correctly in new tabs

 #### Forms

-- Subscription Box form
-  - Validation works for all fields
-  - Redirects to Form Success page after submission
-  - Field values correctly posted upon submission (visible in URL of Form Success page)
 - Event form
+  - Modal opens correctly
   - Validation works for all fields
   - Redirects to Form Success page after submission
   - Field values correctly posted upon submission (visible in URL of Form Success page)
-- Newsletter modal form (launched from footer)
+- Subscription Box form
-  - From Homepage
   - Validation works for all fields
   - Redirects to Form Success page after submission
   - Field values correctly posted upon submission (visible in URL of Form Success page)
-  - From Form Success page
-    - Validation works for all fields
-    - Redirects to Form Success page after submission
-    - Field values correctly posted upon submission (visible in URL of Form Success page)

 ### Browsers and Responsiveness

-I tested the website across a wide range of device sizes on Chrome, Edge and Firefox, as these are popular browsers.
+I tested the site across a wide range of device sizes on Chrome, Edge and Firefox, as these are some of the most popular browsers.

-All pages have some sections that are responsive, most of which follow the relevant wireframe layouts on small, medium and large screens.
-The wireframe layouts were used as guides, not commandments, so there are some minor differences between the wireframes and the final implementations.
+All pages are responsive, with layouts that work well on small, medium and large screens.
+The wireframe layouts were used for the initial implementation, but when the site moved to a single-page the responsive layouts were changed to better suit the structure of a one-page site.

-In all cases, the differences exist for aesthetic reasons (what looked good in a wireframe didn't always look good on the website) and during testing I found no issues with the responsive design as these had all been picked up and resolved during development.
+During final testing I found no issues with the responsive design as these had all been picked up and resolved during development.

 ### Validators

 #### HTML Validation

-Validation carried out using the [W3 HTML Validator](https://validator.w3.org/).
+Validation was carried out using the [W3 HTML Validator](https://validator.w3.org/).

 - index.html
   - No errors